tholman/viewprt/README.md

 # viewprt [![Build Status](https://travis-ci.org/gdub22/viewprt.svg)](https://travis-ci.org/gdub22/viewprt)

-A tiny, high performance viewport position & intersection obsevation tool.
+A tiny, high performance viewport position & intersection observation tool.
 You can watch when elements enter & exit the viewport, or when the viewport itself is at the bottom or top.
 Use this as a building block for things such as lazy loaders, infinite scrollers, etc.

 #### [Demo](https://rawgit.com/gdub22/viewprt/master/demos/index.html)
 #### [Dist](https://unpkg.com/viewprt/dist/)